OctopusDeploy/blog/blog/2019-10/automating-linux-tentacle-with-cloudformation/index.md

 ## UserData in the CloudFormation template

 AWS provides a section within the CloudFormation template where we can include a script called UserData.
-In this example, I am creating an EC2 Linux instance to host [OctoPetShop](https://github.com/OctopusSamples/OctoPetShop), a .NET core application.
+In this example, I create an EC2 Linux instance to host [OctoPetShop](https://github.com/OctopusSamples/OctoPetShop), a .NET Core application.
 To accomplish this, I need to:

 - Install Tentacle for Linux.
 - Configure the Tentacle.
 - Register the Tentacle with my Octopus server.
 - Create the Unit file.
 - Configure the Tentacle to run as a Linux service.
-- Install .NET core.
+- Install .NET Core.

 ### Install Tentacle for Linux